julianlam/feps/fep/8b32/fep-8b32.md

 ## Requirements

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC-2119](https://tools.ietf.org/html/rfc2119.html).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC-2119][RFC-2119].

 ## Integrity proofs

-The proposed authentication mechanism is based on [Data Integrity](https://w3c.github.io/vc-data-integrity/) specification.
+The proposed authentication mechanism is based on [Data Integrity][Data Integrity] specification.

 ### Proof generation

-The proof MUST be created according to the *Data Integrity* specification, section [4.1 Add Proof](https://w3c.github.io/vc-data-integrity/#add-proof).
+The proof MUST be created according to the *Data Integrity* specification, section [4.3 Add Proof](https://w3c.github.io/vc-data-integrity/#add-proof).

 The process of proof generation consists of the following steps: